bloggerpack/bloggerpack/packages/bloggerpack/README.md

 </script>
 ```

-The Sass, Skin, and JS are optional.

-You can also create a standard `.scss`, `.css` and `.js` files and tell your user to import the files.

-### Plugin package name

-Plugin package names must start with `bloggerpack-plugin-*` or `@org-name/bloggerpack-plugin-*` to automatically extract the Sass, Skin, and JS in template; and to make Bloggerpack works as it should.
+**Note**: You can still use Sass-in-Template, Skin-in-Template, and JS-in-Template without `.bloggerpack.njk` extension, but the assets will not be extracted to the user's theme.

 ### Learn more

 Learn how to **include template from node modules** by reading [this section](#including-template-from-node-modules) above.
-Read [this section](#including-assets-from-node-modules) to **include CSS and JS from node modules**.

 Learn how to create **npm package** by reading its [documentation](https://docs.npmjs.com/getting-started/).